 - Understand what activities applicants value the most.

-- Save time in the hiring process by removing candidates that don’t fit your hiring criteria.
+- Save time in the hiring process by removing candidates that don’t fit your hiring criteria with Resume Management Software.

 - Through a pre-interview survey, you can get certain questions out of the way and leave time for more important questions during the interview.